 News on competitionMore news in English

-The Competition Council intervenes in Rema 1000's purchase of Aldi
+The Competition Council intervenes in Salling Group A/S’ acquisition of a number of Aldi stores

-The Competition Council has approved Rema 1000's acquisition of 114 Aldi stores.
-In order to obtain the approval, Rema 1000 has committed to divest a limited number of stores.
+The Competition Council has intervened in Salling Groups A/S’ acquisition of a number of Aldi stores and approved the merger with commitments.
 This ensures that the merger does not harm competition locally.

 Cartels are illegal